 BIG5 Las Palmas – Rapid Fire Q&A

 - How many days should I plan for Las Palmas? – One day is enough to see the highlights, to explore everything and to have some time for relaxed days on the beach, it should be at least 2-3 days

 - Do i need a rental car for Las Palmas? – No, a rental car would only be a hindrance to sightseeing and would spend 95% of the day in parking lots for a lot of money

 - I’m traveling by rental car for a day trip to Las Palmas.
 Where can you park cheaply in Las Palmas? – If you don’t want to spend too much time searching, the parking garages in the large shopping centers or the Triana district are ideal.
 For up-to-date information, check out the Parkopedia website.

 - Would you prefer a hotel near the beach or more towards the old town? – I personally recommend being close to the beach, there is nothing better than a relaxed stroll to the beach in a few minutes.
 You can quickly get to other parts of the city by bus if necessary

 - What would you have wished for during your stay in Las Palmas? – An e-scooter for the beach promenade of Las Canteras, in a few days I felt (or maybe actually …) walked the route of a marathon back and forth and back again

 Best travel time for Las Palmas / Gran Canaria

 The best travel time for Gran Canaria is from April to October with consistently warm temperatures.
 But Las Palmas is also very suitable as a travel destination in the European winter, the temperatures are often over 20 degrees, even if it is windier and the weather is therefore less constant than in summer.

-Visa: Check here whether you need a visa for … with your passport
+Visa: Check here whether you need a visa for Spain / the Canary Islands with your passport

 - Flight: Gran Canaria International Airport (IATA: LPA) has direct daily flights from many airlines.